Cuomo administration 'froze' over nursing home data requests - WTMJ

 Associated Press

-The information came from a Democratic lawmaker who attended the Wednesday meeting and to a partial transcript released by the governor’s office.

-Republicans who term the comment admission of a “cover-up” are now calling for resignations of both Cuomo and the aide, secretary to the governor Melissa DeRosa, while progressive Democrats are blasting the administration over what they say is a lack of transparency.
+Republicans who term the comment admission of a “cover-up” are now calling for investigations into and the resignations of both Cuomo and the aide, secretary to the governor Melissa DeRosa.
+And a growing number of Democrats are joining calls to rescind Cuomo’s emergency executive powers, blasting the administration’s defense of its secrecy.

+“To continual defenders of NY Gov. Cuomo how is this ok?”
+New York City Public Advocate Jumaane Williams, a Democrat, tweeted.
+“How is it not #Trump like?
+And when FORCED into admission, the most you get is a sorry we got caught…and not even directly from him or to the families.”

-The disclosure of DeRosa’s comments, made on a conference call with Democratic legislative leaders, came as the Democratic governor and his administration were already facing backlash over their handling and reporting of outbreaks in nursing homes.
+The disclosure of DeRosa’s comments, made on a Wednesday conference call with Democratic legislative leaders, came as the Democratic governor — a third-term Democrat who says he’ll run again in 2022 and penned a book touting his handling of the pandemic — and his administration were already facing backlash over their handling and reporting of outbreaks in nursing homes.

+Cuomo’s office provided a partial call recording to The Associated Press, but declined to say where it obtained it or allow its publication.

-In recent weeks, the state has been forced to acknowledge the nursing home resident death toll is nearly 15,000, when it previously reported 8,500 — a number that excluded residents who died after being taken to hospitals.
+In recent weeks, a court order and state attorney general report has forced the state to acknowledge the nursing home resident death toll is nearly 15,000, when it previously reported 8,500 — a number that excluded residents who died after being taken to hospitals.
+The new toll amounts to about one-seventh of the people living in nursing homes as of 2019 in New York.

+Since last spring, news outlets, lawmakers and the public have asked the Cuomo administration for data about COVID-19 deaths among nursing home residents.
+On Aug.
+3, lawmakers asked state health Commissioner Howard Zucker for the number of nursing home residents who died in hospitals.

-State lawmakers had requested data in August on nursing home deaths.
-Around the same time, then-President Donald Trump began retweeting comments criticizing Cuomo for his administration’s response on nursing home deaths.
-The Department of Justice requested data on nursing home deaths from Cuomo’s administration on Aug.
-26.
+By mid-August, then-President Donald Trump began retweeting comments criticizing Cuomo for his administration’s response on nursing home deaths.
+On Aug.
+26, the Department of Justice gave Cuomo’s administration 14 days to provide data on nursing home deaths.

 “That played a very large role into this,” she added, saying the administration had asked legislative leaders whether it could “pause on getting back to everybody until we get through this period and we know what’s what with the DOJ.”

+DeRosa didn’t directly respond to a question from the AP about whether New York was withholding data from state lawmakers to avoid it being used in any Justice Department investigation.

-DeRosa issued a statement Friday saying the administration had to set aside lawmakers’ request for data to deal with the Justice Department request first.
+DeRosa issued a statement Friday saying the administration told legislative leaders in September that it had to set aside lawmakers’ August request to deal with the Justice Department’s request first.
+Cuomo’s office didn’t immediately say Friday when it fulfilled the federal data request.

-“We were comprehensive and transparent in our responses to the DOJ, and then had to immediately focus our resources on the second wave and vaccine rollout,” the news release said.
-“As I said on a call with legislators, we could not fulfill their request as quickly as anyone would have liked.
-But we are committed to being better partners going forward as we share the same goal of keeping New Yorkers as healthy as possible during the pandemic.”
+“We were comprehensive and transparent in our responses to the DOJ, and then had to immediately focus our resources on the second wave and vaccine rollout,” the news release said, adding that the administration was “committed to being better partners going forward.”

-The news media and the public have been asking the Cuomo administration for data about COVID-19 outbreaks at nursing homes since the spring.

-And lawmakers, including Assembly Member Richard Gottfried, have requested data about nursing home deaths since at least June.
+Cuomo administration officials have also said they needed months to verify deaths outside nursing homes.

+Lawmakers at Wednesday’s conference call said they still don’t buy the Cuomo’s administrations’ reasons for delay.
+They spent the first hour of the call taking state health officials to task for the delay, according to Assemblymember Ron Kim, a Queens Democrat.

+“We were all frustrated at the excuses; there was one after another,” Kim said.

-Gottfried, the lawmaker who attended the Wednesday meeting and spoke to the AP, called the entire meeting with DeRosa “very disturbing.”
+Richard Gottfried, the Assembly health chair representing Manhattan who also attended Wednesday’s meeting, called the entire meeting with DeRosa “very disturbing.”

 “They weren’t releasing data from the investigation,” he said.
 “It’s not the sort of thing they would make up.
 I don’t think the state’s explanation is acceptable.
 The request for the data from me and others were linked back weeks before the August hearing.
 And certainly long before any expressions by the DOJ that I’m aware of.”